ivan-kleshnin/ivan-kleshnin/README.md

 My working preferences are minimalism and 改善 (kaidzen, continuous improvement).

-Feel free to reach me out with any question considering that I won't answer fast – checking my email once a week or so these days.
+Feel free to reach me out with any question, but please keep in mind that I check my email box once a week or so.